-3. Status
+4. Status

-- 3.1 The Audit and Assurance Service forms part of Finance Services within the Transformation and Resources Directorate. - 3.2 Internal Audit's authority derives directly from its statutory responsibilities and the Procedure Rules established by the Council. - 3.3 The responsibility for the production and execution of the audit plan and subsequent audit activity rests with the Audit and Assurance Manager.
+- 4.1 The Audit and Assurance Service forms part of Finance Services within the Transformation and Resources Directorate. - 4.2 Internal Audit's authority derives directly from its statutory responsibilities and the Procedure Rules established by the Council. - 4.3 The responsibility for the production and execution of the internal audit plan and subsequent audit activity rests with the Audit and Assurance Manager.
 The Audit and Assurance Manager reports to the Chief Finance Officer but will report directly to the Chief Executive where required.

-4 Reporting Lines
+5. Reporting Lines

-- 4.1 The work of the Audit and Assurance Service is reported directly to the Chief Executive; to Members via the Committee charged with responsibility for audit and governance (The Accounts and Audit Committee, defined by the term "Board" under PSIAS) and to Executive members.
-The work of the Accounts and Audit Committee is also reported annually to the Council. - 4.2 Internal audit assignments are the subject of formal reports.
+- 5.1 The work of the Audit and Assurance Service is reported directly to the Chief Executive; to members via the committee charged with responsibility for audit and governance (The Accounts and Audit Committee, defined by the term "Board" under PSIAS) and to Executive members.
+The work of the Accounts and Audit Committee is also reported annually to the Council. - 5.2 Internal audit assignments are the subject of formal reports.
 These reports are sent to the relevant Corporate Director and Head of Service together with relevant managers.
 The Executive member with portfolio responsibility, Chief Executive, Corporate Director Transformation and Resources, Chief Finance Officer and External Audit will receive copies of the internal audit reports.
 The Monitoring Officer will also receive copies of audit reports at the discretion of the Audit and Assurance Manager.
 Reports are issued initially as drafts and, following agreement as to contents and responsibility for implementing recommendations, a final report is issued.
-The Accounts and Audit Committee are provided with a summary on a quarterly basis of each audit opinion report issued.
+The Accounts and Audit Committee is provided with a listing on a quarterly basis of each audit report, summarising the findings and stating the audit opinion given.